 Comparing a range of accounts that seek to characterise what wellbeing or a worthwhile life consist in and highlighting the different perspectives from which this question may be approached.

 Introducing theories about what makes something good or right

 Introducing the core precepts of the most prominent ethical theories (e.g. utilitarianism, deontology etc.) and critically engaging with the limits of the use of theory in practical bioethics

-Introduction to theories of autonomy and the limitations of autonomy a guiding principle
+Introduction to theories of autonomy and the limitations of autonomy as a guiding principle

 Entry Requirements (not applicable to Visiting Students)